sararodmar/workforce-future/scenario-28.md

 layout: default
 ---

-# Time for the machine
+# Time of the machine

 Your advisors tell you Artificial Intelligence and automatization of tasks is something you should regulate and invest in.
 What do you do?